Google Summer of Code 2019

 - Create a pull request on GitHub and fill out the pull request template.
 Pull requests with correctly filled out templates will be linked to from JIRA, our tracker.

-- Request review of your changes on IRC.
+- Request review of your changes on Discord or IRC.

 Community Bonding Period